Granted by: Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF)

 - Project coordination: Anke Schumann, Miriam Brandt, Heribert Hofer

-- Implementation of two Citizen Science projects: Assessment of wild animals in Berlin by camera traps and Assessment of bats in Berlin by bat detectors
+- Implementation of two knowledge transfer projects: Assessment of wild animals in Berlin by camera traps and Assessment of bats in Berlin by bat detectors

 - TROPOS – Leibniz Institute for Troposheric Research, Leipzig

-Implementation of Citizen Science projects on the relationship between air quality/fine dust pollution, atmospheric column and weather condition
+- Implementation of projects on the relationship between air quality/fine dust pollution, atmospheric column and weather condition

 - IPN – Leibniz Institute for Science and Mathematics Education, Kiel

-Evaluation of the effect of participating in Citizen Science projects on participants‘ scientific literacy and understanding of science
+- Evaluation of the effect of participating in projects on participants‘ scientific literacy and understanding of science

 - IWM – Leibniz Knowledge Media Research Center, Tübingen

-Evaluation of the effect of participating in Citizen Science projects on participants‘ understanding of one’s role and the emotional relatedness to the topic
+- Evaluation of the effect of participating in projects on participants‘ understanding of one’s role and the emotional relatedness to the topic